NorESMhub/NorESM/doc/data/cmip6_data.rst

 **NIRD users that are members of NS9252K (NFR storage project for KeyCLIM) can access CMOR-ized CMIP6 data from multiple models under**::

-   /projects/NS9252K/CMIP6/

-Note this data has a different structure than the data residing in /projects/NS9034K/CMIP6/.
+   /projects/NS9252K/ESGF/

+, which has the same structure as data in /projects/NS9034K/CMIP6 made by NorESM2 (and some version variants).

 If you want to make a request for data or for more data to be downloaded to this folder, contact jang@met.no.
 If you are a NIRD user, but not a member of this project and would like to request access, contact michaels@met.no.

 **NIRD users that are members of NS9560K (NFR storage project for INES) can access most of the raw (non-CMOR-ized) model data under**::